dbarton-uk/christmas-market/README.md

 ### Use Cases

-The project aims to address the following two use cases\"
+The project looks to address the following two use cases:

-1. Optimum Route: Given a set of chalets to visit, define an optimum travel route between the chalets such that each of the set is visited at least once.
+1. Find Optimum Route: Given a set of chalets to visit, define an optimum travel route between the chalets such that each of the set is visited at least once.

 2. Visualize Route: Given the optimum route, provide a user friendly visual of the route.